bioinform/somaticseq/somaticseq/utilities/dockered_pipelines/README.md

 -   The documentation for those scripts can also be found in Section 4 of the [User's Manual](../../docs/Manual.pdf "Documentation").

-## Somatic mutation detection workflow (makeSomaticScripts.py)
+## Somatic mutation detection workflow (somaticseq_make_somatic_scripts will run makeSomaticScripts.py)

-You may run `makeSomaticScripts.py [paired|single] -h` to see all the available options for this command, in either paired (tumor-normal) or single (tumor-only) mode.
+You may run `somaticseq_make_somatic_scripts [paired|single] -h` to see all the available options for this command, in either paired (tumor-normal) or single (tumor-only) mode.
 This workflow starts from BAM files.

 ### Tumor-normal paired mode